SwissAngular/members/README.md

 ## Create a new issue on this repo.

 - Add your github username ( Your GitHub profile image will be used. )
-- Add your twitter handle
+- Add your twitter handle, if you have one.